 - Ring 101, or in emergencies outside of office hours ring 01925 652222

-- Serious situations where someone is in immediate danger or at risk of harm - report the matter to the police immediately by dialling 999.
+- In serious situations where someone is in immediate danger or at risk of harm, report the matter to the police immediately by dialling 999.

 Spotting signs of abuse in children

 The council is supporting a Department for Education nationwide campaign to encourage members of the public to report child abuse to get help to children more quickly, and to make it normal practice to report it.
 To spot the signs of child abuse or neglect, look for changes in:

 - Appearance – such as frequent unexplained injuries, consistently poor hygiene, matted hair, unexplained gifts, or parents regularly collecting children from school when drunk

 - Behaviour - such as demanding or aggressive behaviour, frequent lateness or absence from school, avoiding their own family, misusing drugs or alcohol, or being constantly tired

 - Communication – such as sexual or aggressive language, self-harming, becoming secretive and reluctant to share information or being overly obedient